 COP27 is the 27th Conference of the Parties for climate change.
 It happened in Sharm El-Sheikh, Egypt, between the 6th and 20th of November 2022.
 The Conference of the Parties, meaning the COP meetings, are annual climate change meetings organised by the United Nations.

 The most famous outcome of COP27 was the new fund for Loss and Damage.
 It aims to support nations after natural disasters caused by climate change.
-The participants decided to open this fund, yet, there was no agreement on who should fund it.
+The participants decided to open this fund, yet, they will still need to agree on who will fund it.
 The discussion about Loss and Damage will continue at the next meeting, COP28.

 Conference of the Parties

 The Conferences of the Parties on climate change started in 1995.
-The participants are mainly the member countries of the UNFCCC – United Nations Framework Convention on Climate Change.
-Also, other parties and stakeholders participate as observers.
+The participants are the member countries of the UNFCCC – United Nations Framework Convention on Climate Change.
+Also, others participate as observers.
 The purpose of the COP meetings on climate change is to monitor and discuss how to fight it.
 The main focus has been on reducing emissions of greenhouse gases.
 More so, there is a range of other topics discussed.
 Such as how different countries will adapt to climate change.
-And who will pay for the effects of climate change that are already happening today?
+And who will pay for the effects of climate change already happening today?

 The first meeting was in Berlin in 1995 and is known as COP1.
 Another famous COP meeting is COP21 which happened in Paris in 2015.
 It was at this meeting that the members created the Paris Agreement.
 Since then, 194 countries have signed it, while 187 have made it legally binding.
-In other words, ratified the agreement.
-Which means that they are bound to it under international law.
+In other words, they ratified the agreement, which means they are bound to it under international law.
 Although, there are no serious consequences if the nations do not live up to it.